 Represented former owners of software company in breach of contract action against the purchaser of the company.
 Case settled two weeks prior to arbitration hearing.

 Lazo v.
-Mercury Marine (Circuit Court, Miami-Dade County, FL); Barnot v.
-Mercury Marine (District Court, Harris County, Texas)
+Mercury Marine (Circuit Court, Miami-Dade County, Fla.); Barnot v.
+Mercury Marine (District Court, Harris County, Tex.)

 Honeywell International, Inc. v.
-Goodrich Corporation (U.S. District Court, D. Delaware)
+Goodrich Corporation (U.S. District Court, D. Del.)

 Represented Goodrich in patent infringement matter involving patents on collision warning systems for aircraft.
 Case settled prior to trial.

-Represented QUALCOMM in action brought by 87 former employees alleging fraud and breach of contract in connection with unvested stock options.
-Assisted mainly during discovery, deposing 20 named plaintiffs.
-Bartlit Beck obtained dismissal or summary judgment as to 81 plaintiffs.
+Represented QUALCOMM in action brought by eighty-seven former employees alleging fraud and breach of contract in connection with unvested stock options.
+Assisted mainly during discovery, deposing twenty named plaintiffs.
+Bartlit Beck obtained dismissal or summary judgment as to eighty-one plaintiffs.
 Remaining plaintiffs settled before or during trial.

 Assisted during the appeal phase in representation of James Newsome in Section 1983 civil rights action.
-Newsome, an African-American male, alleged that two Chicago police officers framed him for a murder he did not commit, causing him to spend 15 years in prison.
-Jury returned $15 million verdict on Newsome’s behalf.
-Verdict was upheld in its entirety by the 7th Circuit.
+Newsome, an African-American male, alleged that two Chicago police officers framed him for a murder he did not commit, causing him to spend fifteen years in prison.
+Jury returned $15 million verdict on Newsome's behalf.
+Verdict was upheld in its entirety by the Seventh Circuit.